Las Vegas, Speakeasies

 Las Vegas Speakeasy Guide – Gambling on the Secret Drinking Scene

-Your favorite sisters are in their element when surrounded by fantastic opportunities for day drinking on our own Las Vegas speakeasy tour.
+Your favorite sisters are in their element when surrounded by fantastic opportunities for creating our own Las Vegas speakeasy tour.

 Vegas is an obvious choice when posed with the question, “Where should we go for great drinking options?”.
 We are dutifully bringing you our Las Vegas Speakeasy recommendations in this post; we will cover Tiki Bars and other drinking spots in a separate post.